You’re a self-published writer. Why should I read your books?

 I’m self-published by choice.
 I want to maintain control over my own work.
 I do not wish to censor or dilute it for publishers who are influenced by what fits in with current political and market trends.
 In the past I was open to the right publisher, but COVID delays and a flooded market have recently made a sham of an industry even more shambolic.
 So I shall remain self-published for some time.

 Don’t publishers ensure a quality control not found in self-published works?
 This is what makes me sceptical.
 What if your books are plagued with errors, like so much self-published work is?

 Many self-published writers jump the gun by going to print too early.
 I made this mistake with my first book, Tenure as a Statistician.
-I employed a professional editor for my second and third books Spitfires and Spots and The Cursed Bus.
-I have a strong relationship with my editor, who is currently working with me on a collection of short stories due for release in September.
+I employed a professional editor for my second, third and fourth books Spitfires and Spots, The Cursed Bus, and Banish the Thinker.
+I have a strong relationship with my editor.

 For a debut, why did you title your book Tenure as a Statistician?
 It seems a bit far-fetched and awkward.

 It’s a far-fetched and awkward story.
 Tenure as a Statistician is a metaphor of our times.
 People scour the internet for statistics that confirm their preconceptions.
 I think we’re all guilty of this on occasion.